 Matt Dunn: Digital transformation is such a broad concept, but to me, it’s about evolving our clients’ experience as their consumption patterns change, having a core foundation to create valuable, new experiences, and creating an environment of innovation around connecting our business strategy with client needs.
-Done right, digital transformation should unlock the Lego blocks across a firm to enable the rapid development of experiences for both internal and external evolution.
-Core to this is connecting datasets spanning the organization in order to meaningfully measure and gain insights across implicit and explicit client-servicing opportunities.
+When done right, digital transformation should unlock the Lego blocks across a firm to enable the rapid development of experiences for both internal and external evolution.
+Core to this is connecting datasets spanning the organization to meaningfully measure and gain insights across implicit and explicit client-servicing opportunities.

-Take, for example, “out of office” replies.
-In the U.S. alone, we received over 500,000 auto replies last year from marketing emails that were auto-returned by financial advisors.
-This is a pool of data that is sitting within some siloed system –in this case, our email service provider (ESP) –and creating no value.
+Take, for example, “out of office,” replies.
+In the US alone, we received over 500,000 auto replies last year from marketing emails that were auto-returned by financial advisors.
+This is a pool of data that is sitting within some siloed system – in this case, our email service provider (ESP) – and creating no value.
 We looked at this data set and created a natural language processing (NLP) program that classified these bounce backs as either “update CRM” (retiring, no longer at the firm, transferred book to a new person, etc.), “hold mail” (genuinely out of office, on vacation, etc.), or “take no automated action” (insufficient data in the bounce back to do anything meaningful).

-You’d be surprised by the number of “out of office” replies that aren’t really “out of office” notices but are actually random thoughts or updates.
+You’d be surprised by the number of “out of office” replies that aren’t really “out of office” notices but are random thoughts or updates.
 This might sound like a small thing, but imagine the value to an account manager when you can automatically inform them that one of their top clients has left their firm or is retiring.
 Even better when – as is often the case – you can inform them who’s taking over the practice.

 We want to connect any data that could create more authentic, meaningful relationships with clients or gain operational efficiency for our client-facing teams.